 “Is that a question?”
 (In case you're wondering, I did pander to them and show off my French)

 “What do Americans think about French people?”
 (I had to answer that one delicately haha)

 In general, their level of English is really impressive!
 But they have VERY think accents.
 I’m learning how to decipher what they say.
 Their accents are so adorable though!
 I’m teaching in classes that are the French equivalent of 8th-12th grade, so obviously there’s a wide range of abilities.
 But I must say that in general, the students are very smart and are advanced English speakers.

 I would also say that these students are much calmer and better behaved than American students.
 They really have them whipped into shape over here.
 My favorite is how the students stand at attention at their desks until they greet the teacher and the teacher gives them permission to sit down.

-Besides teachers being stricter (last week a girl got in trouble for coughing before she finished her worksheet hahaha how dare she), they divide students at the beginning of middle school (?
-I think) based on academic performance.
+Besides teachers being stricter (last week a girl got in trouble for coughing before she finished her worksheet- how dare she!), they divide students at the beginning of middle school based on academic performance.
 Students that don’t get good grades, have behavior issues, or have special needs are in different classrooms or different schools.
 So all of the students I work with are the high-performing kids.

 One thing I like about French schools is that they have lots of vacations.
 After working for 2 weeks, I now have 2 weeks off.
-I wrote this post on my train ride to Italy!!
-Now I'm hanging out at my hotel in Florence, and since I finally have good internet I thought I'd post this.
+I'm writing this post on a train to Italy!!

-So when I get back to work, for the most part I’ll be teaching lessons to about 10 students at a time, with the goal being teaching them about American culture and getting them to speak a lot of English with me.
-After the break, the high school teachers want me to teach about European immigration to America and talk about where my ancestors are from, and the middle school teachers want me to talk about Thanksgiving.
-Should be an adventure.
+When I get back to work, for the most part I’ll be teaching lessons to about 10 students at a time, with the goal being teaching them about American culture and getting them to speak a lot of English with me.
+After the break, the high school teachers want me to teach about European immigration to America and talk about where my ancestors are from.
+The middle school teachers want me to talk about Thanksgiving.
+Should be an adventure!